Home Energy & Power Environment United Kingdom Carbon Capture and Storage Market

 Oil and gas dominate the end-user segment and is expected to grow at a CAGR of 13.6% during the forecast period.
 Leading companies such as BP and Shell are integrating CCS into offshore operations to mitigate emissions.
 The Acorn CCS project in Scotland is a prime example, with a planned capacity to store 5-10 million tons of CO₂ annually.

-List of key players in United Kingdom Carbon Capture and Storage Market
+List of Key and Emerging Players in United Kingdom Carbon Capture and Storage Market

 Report Scope